Course Content

 Data Request Flow

-1. When requesting an oracle script, a MsgRequestData needs to be broadcasted in a transaction to BandChain.
+1. When requesting a data script, a MsgRequestData needs to be broadcasted in a transaction to BandChain.

-2. Once the transaction has been discovered on-chain, the randomly selected validators will then run the oracle scripts prepare code.
+2. Once the transaction has been discovered on-chain, the randomly selected validators will then run the data scripts prepare code.

 3. The prepare code sends a request to Yoda, which will execute the associated data sources and create a MsgReportData containing the data sources results.